Exciting Safaris and culture tours to Africa.

-I also focused heavily on language.
-English is not widely spoken since the official language is French, followed by Arabic.
-I did my best to learn as much French as possible before my trip, but once I landed in Chad, it all went out the window.
+Language was another big focus.
+English isn’t widely spoken, with French and Arabic being the official languages.
+I did my best to learn as much French as I could ahead of time, but once I landed in Chad, most of it flew right out the window.

+Beyond the villages, I was intrigued by the black Arab nomads who migrate between the northern and southern parts of Chad, following the rainfall.
+Their campsites were easily distinguishable from those of the villagers, as they lived in non-permanent structures.
 Hassane explained that their diet consisted of millet, sugar, and milk.
 I also learned that there were several types of nomads.
-For instance, the ones that lived around the city of N’Djamena sold their camel milk for a living while the nomads in remote areas were self-sufficient.
+For instance, those living around the city of N’Djamena sold their camel milk for a living, while the nomads in remote areas were self-sufficient.

 After several hours of driving, we had our first flat tire and had to pull over.
-It couldn’t have been a better place to stop.
-We found ourselves near a large waterhole that was being used by hundreds of nomads and their livestock which included cows, donkeys, camels, and horses.
-It was a surreal experience that I’ll never forget.
+It couldn’t have happened in a more memorable spot.
+We were near a large waterhole being used by hundreds of nomads and their livestock—cows, donkeys, camels, and horses.
+It was a surreal experience.

 Nomad girl at waterhole

-Once the flat tire was fixed, we continued until it was time to stop for a roadside lunch under a tree.
-I was vegetarian at the time (now I’m vegan), so all the food Hassane brought for us was vegetarian.
-Hassane was not only an excellent driver but he was skilled at preparing good, simple food.
+Once the tire was fixed, we continued on until it was time to stop for a roadside lunch under a tree.
+I was vegetarian at the time (now I’m vegan), so all the food Hassane brought was vegetarian.
+He wasn’t just an excellent driver—he was also a skilled cook and prepared simple but delicious meals that hit the spot.

-We continued on our journey until we reached the town of Mongo, located about 252 miles (406 kilometers) east of N’Djamena.
-With a population of approximately 40,000 people, Mongo is considerably larger than the rest of the towns and villages that we passed through earlier in the day.
+We continued until we reached the town of Mongo, about 252 miles (406 kilometers) east of N’Djamena.
+With a population of around 40,000, Mongo felt much larger than any of the towns and villages we had passed earlier in the day.

-We set up camp on the grounds of a gated, Christian establishment.
-Sleeping arrangements were a thin tent with some netting sections so you could see out.
-I brought my own sleeping bag along on the trip.
-The accommodations were basic, but I was comfortable.
-Once the sun had set, Hassane got back to work cooking dinner in our backyard under the dark sky.
+We set up camp on the grounds of a gated Christian compound.
+My sleeping arrangements were simple—a thin tent with mesh panels so I could see outside.
+I had brought my sleeping bag, and while the setup was basic, I was perfectly comfortable.
+Once the sun went down, Hassane got to work cooking dinner in our little backyard under a dark, starry sky.

-The bathroom situation was minimal with a toilet with no flush.
-In order to flush, you had to fill a bucket of water and dump it down the toilet.
-There was a simple basin for handwashing.
-I was perfectly fine with roughing it since I knew I was camping.
+The bathroom situation was minimal: a toilet without a flush, which meant filling a bucket of water and pouring it down to flush.
+There was also a basic basin for handwashing.
+It was all part of the experience.
+I knew I was camping, and I was perfectly fine with roughing it.

 The next morning after breakfast, we left Mongo for Zakouma.
-The further we traveled, the more remote it became.
-Since 55% of the Chadian population is Muslim, all of the small towns and villages along the picturesque route had a mosque.
+As we drove deeper into the country, everything became more remote.
+With 55% of Chad’s population being Muslim, every small town and village we passed along the picturesque route had a mosque.

 remote village in chad

-It was a common sight to see people praying throughout the day.
-Arabic was mostly spoken throughout the villages and many people were not used to seeing foreigners.
-The children were especially intrigued by my presence.
+It was common to see people stopping to pray throughout the day.
+Arabic was the dominant language in most of the villages, and many people weren’t used to seeing foreigners.
+The children, especially, were curious about me—some stared, others waved.

 last stop at a village on our road trip to Zakouma Park